Fushimi Momoyama Castle 伏見桃山城

 When Mototada and his men admitted defeat, they committed ritual suicide, staining the floors of the castle.
 Legend has it that you can now find these blood-stained floors repurposed as ceilings in many temples in Kyoto, including Genkoan in the northwest.

 The modern replica was built in 1964 near the original site of the castle.
 Apart from the twin keeps, it likely bears little resemblance to the original.
-Upon its completion, the new castle opened as a museum dedicated to Toyotomi Hideyoshi.

 You can walk the grounds freely and admire the twin keeps but only from the outside.
 Due to the castle's distance from other tourist sites, the grounds are often quiet, making them a great place for a secluded picnic in the spring or autumn.